14. July 2018

 Availability vs. MTBF to describe failure behaviour

-In this example, you plan to investigate the influence of failures in your the model.
+In your INOSIM project, you can integrate unit failures to represent reality even more precisely in your model.
+For example, you examine the consequences of unit failure times regarding an annual production.
 For this purpose, in dialog Units (Failures view), enter an Availability together with a Mean duration of failures:

 Background